alanwsmith/typing-rust.alanwsmith.com/src/cards/_index_old.md

   programs.
 For example, defining a variable that's used only once on the following line.
 The goal is to show _how_ to use something not _when_ to use it.

+- The site is designed for you to type in the examples.
+  I learn best that way, but not everyone does.
+Reading it like a book without typing the examples is a perfectly fine way to do it too.
+(Though, I really do encourage you to stick with typing for a bit to see if it starts to work for you)